Izzybelle/Capstone-Project/README.md

 ![alt text](https://github.com/Izzybelle/Capstone-Project/blob/master/Countplot%20of%20categroical%20features.png "Logo Title Text 2")

 This chart shows that there is a skew amoung the distribution of the features.
-At a glance of the useful rated reviews, the majority are not marked as review  useful but there is still a substantial that do vote that a review is useful.
+At a glance of the useful rated reviews, 55% are marked as not useful and 45% of reviews are voted as useful.
 Every review with a useful rating above 0, I will assume that these are useful, no matter how many times it was voted on.
 Making this a Binary Classification.

 Briefly reviewing the other chart, for stars we can see that reviewers have positive bias and are more likely to give a rating of 5 star.